-Writers' Trust is delighted to present Leslie Jamison live in conversation on Monday, September 15 at the Royal Ontario Museum in Toronto at a flagship event moderated by Marni Jackson.
+On Monday, September 15, Writers' Trust was delighted to present Leslie Jamison live in conversation at the Royal Ontario Museum at a flagship event hosted by Ali Hassan and moderated by Marni Jackson.

 Leslie Jamison’s impressive body of work places her at the heart of contemporary nonfiction.
 The acclaimed American author of The Recovering, The Empathy Exams, Make It Scream, Make It Burn, and The Gin Closet is a leading voice in contemporary nonfiction, with work in The New Yorker, The Atlantic, The New York Times, Harper’s, and more.